eliasm307/vscode-file-jumper/README.md

 You'll be presented with a list of related files, which you can quickly filter and select.
 The chosen file will open in a new tab.

-# Realistic Example - Eslint
+# Realistic Examples

+## Eslint

 The [Eslint](https://github.com/eslint/eslint) project has the perfect structure to demonstrate the power of File Jumper.
-It is very organised with:
+It is very organised and consistently named with:

 - a `lib` folder containing the source code
 - a `tests` folder containing the tests